 Green Web Hosting: HostPapa stands out from other small business web hosting providers by trying to go green.
 They purchase renewable energy credits designed to balance out the energy they consume.

 Domain Names: HostPapa offers free domain registration during the first year of service.
 Encrypted SSL certificates are included for free.
 However, you will be charged for Premium Wildcard certificates.

 When you get past the unclear pricing, which doesn’t leave the best first impression, you’ll find HostPapa provides a great service.
 They offer affordable web hosting and a 30-day money back guarantee.

 You can get a further discount, with up to 60% off, through the link below.

 4. Accuweb Hosting

-Accuweb Hosting has several Linux and Windows-based shared hosting plans.
-They also offer WordPress hosting, VPS hosting, cloud hosting, and more.
+Accuweb Hosting has several Linux and Windows-based shared plans.
+They also offer WordPress hosting, VPS hosting, reseller hosting and more.
 Here’s a quick overview of the WordPress Accuweb Windows hosting plans: